448532020/github-lty/README.md

 ## Output Structure

-Converted courses go to the output folder, each course in its own subfolder:
+Converted courses are placed in the output folder, with each course in its own subfolder:

 ```
 outputcourses/